 SuperMix is an application for comprehensive mixed-effect modeling and combines the functionality of four mixed-effects programs, MIXREG, MIXOR, MIXNO, and MIXPREG, developed by Donald Hedeker and Robert Gibbons into a single application to provide estimates for mixed-effects regression models.

 Currently we offer no native Mac version of any of our programs currently available.
-However, if you have a dual-boot set-up or a Windows emulator, any of our programs should run without issues.
+However, if you have a dual-boot set-up or a Windows emulator, any of our programs should run without issues as long as your hardware is not using Apple’s proprietary ARM-based chips because of known compatibility issues.
 Note that we can only provide support for using the software and are unable to provide guidance on setting up a Mac to allow for a program to be usable.
 Parallels Desktop is the most frequently used of the emulators.
 VirtualBox is a free alternative from Oracle, but it can be very slow compared to Parallels.